neuqs0035/python-jokes-notifier/README.md

 🐍✨ Python script to show a  joke notification every 2 hours! 😄🕒

-Python script for automatic weather notifications every 2 hours based on your location. 🌦️📧

 ## Overview

 The "Joke Notifier" Python script is a delightful application designed to sprinkle your day with laughter! 🎉 It brings you a regular dose of humor through scheduled notifications containing random jokes